Review - 'Bringing Down the Duke' by Evie Dunmore

-Sometimes a wonderful book leaves an emotional mark on us, but Bringing Down the Duke left a physical mark on me too.
+I'm used to wonderful books leaving emotional marks on me, but Bringing Down the Duke is the first one to leave a physical mark on me too.

 Annabelle is strong and capable, but destitute.
 When an opportunity to study at Oxford presents itself, she grabs it with both hands.
 It comes with a scholarship that stipulates her involvement with the women's suffrage movement.
-She needs to lobby men of influence to their cause, which is how her path crosses with the Duke of Montgomery's.
+She needs to lobby men of influence to their cause, which is how she crosses paths with the Duke of Montgomery.

 This story has everything I love in a romance.
 Annabelle is smart and competent, and she's not afraid to work hard to make the best of her meager situation.
 Montgomery is dashing and attentive.
 Though he comes across a bit cold in the beginning, Annabelle slowly thaws him out.

 I also really enjoyed the look into the women's suffrage movement.
-It's the perfect companion and back story to this romance, as it mirrors the value Annabelle places on her independence and her reluctance to hand over any powers to a man.
-It's uplifting and thought-provoking to read about what strong women went through back in the day to ensure we have the rights we do today.
+It was the perfect companion and back drop to this romance, as it mirrors Annabelle's own independence and her reluctance to hand over any powers to a man.
+To read about what strong women went through back in the day to ensure we have the rights we do today is both thought-provoking as well as uplifting.

-So how did this book leave a mark on me?
-Well, I couldn't put it down, not even for a second.
-So I was walking and reading at the same time (danger alert!) when I stumbled over an errant sign on the sidewalk and took a fall.
-I was mostly ok (other than my pride), but I did skin my knee pretty badly.
+So there I was, happily chomping down on this book, unable to put it down even for a second, when I had to go somewhere.
+Of course I got the bright idea that I would walk and read at the same time, proverbially killing two birds with one stone.
+I was just congratulating myself on how clever I was when I stumbled over an errant sign on the sidewalk and took a fall.
+I was mostly okay (other than my pride), but I did skin my knee pretty badly.
 When it healed, it left this long purple scar behind.
 Now every time I look at it, I think of the book I thoroughly loved.

 Readaroo Rating: 5 stars!